 So what were you doing aged twelve?
 Mozart was directing a mass in C Minor at Vienna’s Waisenhauskirche.
-He wrote the piece, too, of course.
+He wrote the piece, too.

 - 18th-century church in Vienna’s 3rd district